bitbar/testdroid-samples/README.md

 # Bitbar Samples

+# Archiving
+This repository has been archived.
+Bitbar samples has been moved to this repository [https://github.com/bitbar/test-samples](https://github.com/bitbar/test-samples)

 Repository for Bitbar sample applications and test scripts.

 * *appium/sample-scripts/* - directory contains examples to interact with your